-Pierce Brosnan may have wanted us to believe that he was the heir to Sean Connery’s Bond.
-However, Die Another Day showed us he was in fact much closer to Roger Moore’s portrayal than he may care to admit.
+Pierce Brosnan always wanted us to believe that he was the heir to Sean Connery’s Bond.
+But after Die Another Day we discovered he was a lot closer to Roger Moore than he may ever have cared to admit.

-The other major problem with Die Another Day are the action set pieces.
-They’re as good as what you’ve come to expect from a Bond, however, Brosnan sails suavely them all.
-And when he’s in trouble there’s always a handy gadget [invisible car?
-Puh-lease!] to come to his aid.
-It all feels just a little bit too easy.
+The other major problem with Die Another Day is the action set pieces.
+They’re as grand we’ve come to expect from the series, however, there’s never a sense of jeopardy.
+Whenever Brosnan’s in trouble there always a clever gadget to hand (invisible car?
+Puh lease!) and he can sail suavely on his way.
+It all feels a little too easy.

-These points were brought into sharper focus by the release of The Bourne Identity a few months before Die Another Day.
-Bourne offered a darker, more serious hero, who was reliant on improvisation and himself.
+This issue was brought into sharper focus by the release of another espionage-flavoured action film a few months earlier.
+The Bourne Identity offered a darker, more serious hero, who was reliant only on himself.

-The fireball is a nice dirty, dark red, orange and shot from a number of different angles.
-However, director Lee Tamahori irritatingly deprives us of the full exploding helicopter experience by cutting to reaction shots from Bond and the Colonel's staff.
+Director Lee Tamahori earns points for showing the helicopter explode from a number of different angles.
+However, irritatingly the viewer is deprived of the full exploding helicopter experience by cutting to reaction shots from Bond and the Colonel's staff.

 Exploding helicopter innovation

-Whilst we’ve seen helicopters taken out by grenade launchers before, this is possibly the first known destruction of a helicopter with a depleted uranium shell.
+Whilst we’ve seen helicopters taken out by grenade launchers before, but this is the first known destruction of a helicopter with a depleted uranium shell.

-This dunderheaded lack of imagination is evident throughout.
-Did any thought whatsoever go into naming one of the henchmen “Mr Kill”?
+This clunking lack of imagination is evident throughout the film.
+Did any thought go into naming one of the henchmen “Mr Kill”?

 Even Roger Moore, a man who made no apology for Moonraker, thought Die Another Day was rubbish.